Senior Center News

-The Wethersfield Social and Youth Services Department operates a Senior Center at the Pitkin Community Center at 30 Greenfield Street.
-The center serves seniors 55 years and older offering social, educational, entertainment, health and wellness programs.
-The center is also a source of information and referral to programs and services that can help seniors and their families find the resources needed to maintain active, independent and fulfilling lives.
-The Senior Center Coordinator is available to provide information about all programs, tours of the Center and registration for programs by visiting the center or calling (860) 721-2979.
+The Wethersfield Senior Center serves adults 55 years and older, offering social, educational, entertainment, health and wellness programs.
+The Center is also a source of information and referral to programs and services that can help seniors and their families find the resources needed to maintain active, independent and fulfilling lives.
+The Senior Center Coordinator, Amy Miller Dignoti, is available to provide information about all programs, tours of the Center and registration for programs by calling (860) 781-0300

 Programs and Activities

-The Senior Center partners with local health organizations to provide a range of health screenings and services for seniors.
+The Senior Center partners with local organizations to provide a range of health screenings and services for seniors.
 Services currently available include free Auditory Consultations, free Legal Consults, discounted Footcare services provided by a Registered Nurse, and discounted Massage Therapy provided by Certified Massage Therapists.

 A nutritional lunch program provided by the Community Renewal Team and the Department of Social and Youth Services provides lunch Monday through Friday at the Pitkin Community Center for those 60 years and older.
-A donation of $2.50 is requested.
+A donation of $3.00 is requested.
 Reservations are required.
 To make a reservation call (860) 721-2959; you may leave a message if no one is available at the time of your call.
 Reservations require a minimum of 24 hour notice-one workday in advance of the day you wish to dine with us.